teologov/redux-api-petitioner/README.md

 `npm i -S redux-api-petitioner`

 # Usage
-`redux-api-petitioner` supports any client.
-The only requirement is to provide the API nma each request type in the **lower case**:
+`redux-api-petitioner` supports any api client, which conforms to the next requirement: your api library should provide the API with each request type in the **lower case**:
  `HEAD, GET, POST, PUT, PATCH, DELETE`.

-Every method should return the promise.
+ ***Every method should return the promise***.

  For instance, [Axios](https://github.com/mzabriskie/axios) suits perfectly for it.
  ## Connection to the redux store